ckeditor/ckeditor5/docs/features/feature-digest.md

 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/markdown.html">Markdown output</a>
 			</td>
 			<td>
-				nable Markdown as the default output format instead of HTML with the Markdown plugin.
+				Enable Markdown as the default output format instead of HTML with the Markdown plugin.
 Combined with Autoformatting, CKEditor becomes an efficient Markdown editor, allowing the creation of text documents using the simplified formatting syntax favored by developers.